Sprinklr Insights

 What is enterprise feedback management (EFM)?

-- Customer and employee surveys to capture structured responses on satisfaction, engagement and preferences.
+• Customer and employee surveys to capture structured responses on satisfaction, engagement, and preferences — giving teams a reliable baseline for tracking change over time.

-- Call center transcripts that reveal recurring pain points and customer sentiment during live interactions.
+• Call center transcripts to identify recurring pain points and shifts in customer sentiment across live interactions at scale.

-- Support tickets and chat logs to highlight service gaps and resolution trends in real time.
+• Support tickets and chat logs to pinpoint service gaps and resolution trends as they emerge, not weeks later in a report.

-- In-app analytics and usage data that show how customers interact with products.
+• In-app analytics and usage data to show how customers actually interact with your product, revealing friction that surveys alone won't catch.

 Enterprise feedback management helps large organizations in multiple ways: